 National Park, including spectacular Llanberis Pass.
 Then, on to

 Llangollen, home of an annual national competition for poets and

 musicians, before arriving in Wrexham.
 Later, why not join an optional

 Day 19 Wrexham–Builth Wells–Brecon–CardiffA day dedicated to Wales as you head

-South through the ancient market town of Builth Wells and the Brecon
+south through the ancient market town of Builth Wells and Brecon

 Beacons National Park, land of salmon rivers and the Welsh mountain

 pony.
 In Cardiff, an orientation drive takes in Cathays Park with its

 splendid civic buildings and Cardiff Castle.
 Tonight’s optional